whitehatboy005/Virtual-Assistant-Jarvis/README.md

 To use Jarvis, ensure you have Python installed along with the necessary libraries listed in `requirements.txt`.
 Run the `jarvis.py` script and follow the voice activation prompt.
 Speak commands clearly and wait for Jarvis to execute tasks accordingly.

-## Contributions

-Contributions to improve functionality, add new features, or optimize existing code are welcome.
-Please fork the repository, create a new branch, commit changes, and submit a pull request with a detailed description of the proposed changes.

 # Model Output
 ![Screenshot 2024-07-11 210512](https://github.com/whitehatboy005/Jarvis/assets/147156726/8cfd0963-7605-486d-8ce2-4d498f4d279e)